In Conversation with Travel Blogger Monica Weintraub

 What first inspired you to start your blog?
 Since then, which destinations have you covered?

 I had actually attempted starting a blog several times.
 I didn’t necessarily have a focus, so I found myself regurgitating what other bloggers were already writing about.
-I started really focusing on my own original content when my boyfriend, our friend, and I began New Life ESL.
+In fact, I started really focusing on my own original content when my boyfriend, our friend, and I began New Life ESL.
 There I could write about life in China, getting to China, what it’s like being a teacher, and all things pertaining to such a career.

 What is the main purpose of your blog?
 Is there a message that you’re trying to convey to your readers?